topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.8 Ultrasonic Sensor
 An ultrasonic sensor can be used to measure the distance to nearby objects by emitting ultrasonic waves and receiving the reflected signal, then outputting a digital (or pulse-based) signal through GPIO.
-This section demonstrates how to connect and read input from an ultrasonic sensor using the D3-G board.
+This section demonstrates how to connect and read input from an ultrasonic sensor using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)